 In January, we announced the availability of our most recent, long-term-supported product release, which is affectionately known as LTS 2019.
 This release is significant for two reasons.
-First, it ushers in a new era for Nuxeo where, in 2019, we will move to a continuous innovation model and will deploy new features and capabilities to our Nuxeo Content Cloud offering as they become available (more on this later this month).
+First, it ushers in a new era for Nuxeo where, in 2019, we will move to a continuous innovation model and will deploy new features and capabilities to our Cloud platform offering as they become available (more on this later this month).
 And, second, LTS 2019 features a greatly enhanced set of capabilities for artificial intelligence (AI) and machine learning (ML).

 Now, there is a lot of hype and noise in the market about AI/ML and, in this case, I believe that it’s absolutely warranted.
 Without a doubt, we are in the midst of a revolution in information management.
 For years, we have drawn an unfortunate and artificial line between content and data, unstructured and structured information and – in many cases – have relegated content to a secondary status, more of a complex problem to be solved than an opportunity to be exploited.